etaCara/FixOMatic/README.md

 --- Description ---

-All code for the Fix-O-Matic IT ticketing system will be stored in this repository.
+This repository contains the source code for Fix-O-Matic, a web-based IT ticketing system.

+The application allows users to:

+  Log in to their accounts

+  Create and submit IT support tickets

+  View ticket details and track status

+  Manage account information

+All ticket and user data is securely stored in the connected database for easy retrieval and management by the IT team.